Alexander R. Coate, EBMUD General Manager

-At the District, Coate became a familiar face when he worked as manager of Environmental Compliance, ensuring EBMUD met emerging and stricter environmental standards before creating the District's Regulatory Compliance Office, which provides for the District's overall safety and security.
+At the District, Coate became a familiar face when he worked as manager of Environmental Compliance, ensuring EBMUD met emerging and stricter environmental standards before leading the District's Regulatory Compliance Office, which provides for the District's overall safety and security.

 In that capacity, Coate led a multi-year effort to gauge service area water needs and develop a plan to meet them over the next 30 years through the Water Supply Management Program (WSMP 2040).